takala-jp/zabbix-proxmox/README.md

 One of the zabbix item keys in the script, and template, is prefixed ```promox```.
 That is obviously a typo but changing it would mean breaking compatability with existing installations.
 Changing the key in zabbix would mean losing historical data which is also undesirable.
 This is purely a cosmetic issue but if desirable you can of course change the prefix for those items.
 In that case also make sure that the keys in the template are updated accordingly.

 If you define the zabbix monitor user in Linux instead of Proxmox the -u parameter would have to reflect that by using the pam realm: ```zabbix@pam```.

+Storage monitoring was added to the script later and is not enabled by default to maintain compatibility.
+Use the -s parameter to enable it.
+This needs to be done for both the discovery and metric collection invocations.
+For existing installations the proxmox_cluster_template.xml needs to be imported again as it contains new discovery rules.
+Alternatively you can import the proxmox_cluster_storage_addon_template.xml and attach it to your Proxmox cluster host as an additional template.
+This can be useful if the cluster template was renamed after the original import.

 Minimum requirements Proxmox 5, Python 3.7 and Zabbix 3.0.